aadimr/BookHaven/README.md

 ## Description

-1. When user will enter to the website they will be able to see the home page where at the very top a header will be there which includes the website logo, search panel, cart logo and singUp button.
+1. When user will enter to the website they will be able to see the home page where at the very top a header will be there which includes the website logo, search panel, cart logo and signIn button.

 2. Just below the header there will be a navbar with includes the link of the pages which are Home, Categories, About, More and Contact.